devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 ### How does it work?

 It may sound crazy, but the mobile operator injects your identity into the outgoing HTTP request.
 Officially it is called HTTP Header Enrichment.
-When a third-party web server receives your request it already contains what is the needed to identify a mobile user in a special HTTP header.
+When a third-party web server receives your request it already contains what is needed to identify the mobile user in a special HTTP header.

 Let's check if that is true.
 First of all we need a server that would reflect back all HTTP headers it received from your browser.
 It is easy to write one by your own, but since we are lazy we'll use an already [existing one](http://postman-echo.com).